Caregiver Visa Canada and Pilot Programs

 Step 5: Pay Application Fees

-Pay the required application fees online using a valid payment method.
+You can pay the required application fees online using a valid payment method.
 Fees may vary depending on the program and circumstances.

 Step 6: Submit Your Application